-- Periodic monitoring following financial results disclosures, - Continuous monitoring should credit conditions deteriorate, and
+- Periodic monitoring following financial results disclosures, and - Ad-hoc monitoring should credit conditions deteriorate.

 Should a customer be downgraded or considered a likely candidate for future downgrade(s) to below 'normal borrower' category, the customer is added to the Special Credit Borrower List and reported to management.